damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

 1. Introduction of general maintenance of the product or system
     - Cleaning
     - Lubricating
     - Regular inspections or services.
-These can be carried out on a time-based schedule or on a usage-based schedule.
+These can be carried out on a time-based schedule or a usage-based schedule.
        - Maintenance according to predetermined intervals
        - Maintenance according to prescribed criteria
-       - Maintenance by integrating analysis, measurement and periodic test activities
+       - Maintenance by integrating analysis, measurement, and periodic test activities
     - Regular adjusting machinery if it's necessary
     - Maintenance tools
        - Various tools necessary to perform the maintenance operation